Functional time series prediction under partial observation of the future curve: Analysis of PM10 and Traffic flow trajectories

-We now analyze the traffic flow data that were collected by a dual loop vehicle detector near the Shea-San Tunnel on National Highway 5 in Taiwan in 2009 (shared by Chiou (2012)).
+We now analyze the traffic flow data that was collected by a dual loop vehicle detector near the Shea-San Tunnel on National Highway 5 in Taiwan in 2009 (shared by Chiou (2012)).
 It refers to the vehicle count per minute over 15-min time intervals (96 observations for each day).
-There are 92 days of observed trajectories in total, and the goal is to predict the unobserved block of the last 12 curves.
-In Figure 5, we show the raw daily trajectories and smoothed daily trajectories.
+There are 92 days of observed trajectories in total, and the goal is to predict the unobserved block of the last 12 trajectories.
+Figure 5 shows the raw daily trajectories and smoothed daily trajectories (smoothed with 21 B-splines).

-Chiou (2012) proposed a functional mixture prediction method for independent trajectories.
-He first classified the trajectories into several clusters, and then used fully functional regression for intraday prediction of the unknown block in each potential cluster.
+Chiou (2012) proposed a functional mixture prediction method for independent trajectories which were first classified into several clusters.
+Intra-curve regression model within each cluster was applied to predict the unknown block in each potential cluster.
 The predictions in each cluster were combined to form the final prediction.
-It is obvious that the traffic flow trajectories had some specific patterns.
-Here, we used the first 80 curves as the training set to determine the cluster membership by subspace projection cluster algorithm (see Chiou and Li (2007)), and the last 12 curves are re-classified only based on the $[0,\tau]$ block.
-Intraday prediction is also conducted for comparison.
+Here, we used the first 80 trajectories as the training set to determine the cluster membership by subspace projection cluster algorithm (see Chiou and Li (2007)), and the last 12 trajectories are classified based on only the $[0,\tau]$ block.

-To demonstrate the necessity of time series structure, a comparative prediction was conducted.
-First we removed the daily mean for each day of the week to remove seasonal behavior.
-The window size for time series prediction is 40 curves, and the first 40 estimated innovation functions were used to predict the $[\tau,1]$ block of the last 12 innovations.